Upcoming Fee Changes

 A safety manager may choose to call a bond under the following circumstances:

-• in the case of non-compliances which also pose a safety hazard;
+• In the case of non-compliances which also pose a safety hazard;

-• where the contractor refuses to rectify the deficiency after adequate notice;
+• Where the contractor refuses to rectify the deficiency after adequate notice;

-• where the contractor cannot be located or is believed to be out of business;
+• Where the contractor cannot be located or is believed to be out of business;

-• where the contractor is legally unable to perform the work himself or herself, for example due to expiry, suspension or revocation of any necessary permission; or
+• Where the contractor is legally unable to perform the work himself or herself, for example due to expiry, suspension or revocation of any necessary permission; or

-• in some circumstances where the contractor is physically unable to do the work, such as due to accident or illness.
+• In some circumstances where the contractor is physically unable to do the work, such as due to accident or illness.